 An old adage says that picky eaters make bad lovers & big eaters make great ones.
 Almost every Bengali man is, proudly, a KHADDO ROSHIK – a food lover & connoisseur of global cuisine.
 If it’s cooked well he’ll eat it, even if it’s a live snake in Vietnam.
-And that appetite, ladies & gentlemen, also converts to warm hugs & sweep-you-off-your-feet kind of love.
+And that appetite, ladies & gentlemen, also converts to warm hugs, sweep-you-off-your-feet kind of love.
 Like they say big eaters make big lovers!

 - THE RESPONSIBLE FRIEND IN NEED

 Any woman who has ever gone out with a Bengali man will vouch for this – he is the quintessential pillar of responsibility and will always get you home safe.
 He likes the role of a caretaker & lover – he’ll get you your drink, he’ll walk you to your gate just cause your lane is dark & he’ll ask you to let him know once you reach home safe.
 Ekbar janiye dish…

 - THE SMOOTH ANGER MANAGER